kapsch-network-solution/config-checker/README.md

 ```
 -r [report.json]
 ```
-log also to json file additional to console output
+log also to json file additional to console output.
+The report file contains also the raw data that was checked

 ![Image of report mode](https://i.ibb.co/gTyktf4/report-mode.jpg)
 ![Image of report mode](https://i.ibb.co/yhqHVHK/report-file.jpg)